 What to expect

-- It can be stressful trying to create new business opportunities, in addition to the constant pressure of meeting or exceeding targets.
+- It can be challenging trying to create new business opportunities, in addition to the constant pressure of meeting or exceeding targets.
 However, business development is quite a creative role and can be very satisfying.

 - You may have the responsibility of managing a team and their output.

 - You'll be expected to dress smartly, especially for meetings, though slightly more relaxed business casual attire may be acceptable at other times.

 - Depending on the type of business, overnight or overseas travel may be required.